The Real Reason I Don’t Have Dozens of Stand-Up Comedy Videos on YouTube

 Or, if you have a video that shows you seriously slaying a real audience, that changes the game a bit too.
 If you have any question in your mind about how well you are doing in your stand-up comedy video, simply do a PAR Score evaluation on it and don’t put anything up on YouTube that is less than a 30 PAR Score.

-There is also the serious issue of single person viewership which is a killer for any comedian regardless of how funny they are because audience laughter DOES NOT usually carry over to the individual viewer watching a video online.
-The net result is that unless your comedy material connects with that individual on a personal level, the net result is that you suck — regardless of how loudly and frequently and audience is laughing in the video.
+There is also the serious issue of single-person viewership, which is a killer for any comedian regardless of how funny they are because audience laughter DOES NOT usually carry over to the individual viewer watching a video online.
+The net result is that unless your comedy material connects with that individual on a personal level, the net result is that you suck — regardless of how loudly and frequently an audience is laughing in the video.

 Just read the comments people submit about stand-up comedy videos on YouTube now.
 You can see for yourself exactly what I am talking about.